 Humble about his success navigating ever-changing technologies in highly dynamic industries, Lorne believes in always being alert to technological paradigm shifts, as that is where the biggest opportunities lie.
 The ability to reinvent itself is part of the Matrox DNA and key to its success.

-Both Matrox Video and Matrox Imaging play a vital role in the definition and evolution of industry-guiding standards.
-Product designs in both divisions champion industry standards, helping ensure interoperability between Matrox-branded and third-part products, as well as future-proof customer investment in Matrox products.
+Both Matrox Imaging, now a part of Zebra Technologies, and Matrox Video play a vital role in the definition and evolution of industry-guiding standards.
+Product designs in both divisions champion industry standards, helping ensure interoperability between Matrox-branded and third-party products, as well as future-proof customer investment in Matrox products.
 Matrox Video has long been involved in driving open standards and specifications, including AIMS, AMWA, VSF, ST2110, and NMOS.
 They play a leading role in several international AV and broadcast associations.
-Matrox Imaging is likewise an active participant in international standardization committees—including the European Machine Vision Association (EMVA), Association for Advancing Automation (A3), GigE Vision®, and CoaXPress®, among others—helping develop, define, and evolve standards that serve and protect the best interest of customers worldwide.

 Building strong relationships is integral to Matrox’s continued success; it prides itself on the lasting connections fostered with its customers and employees.
 What Matrox stands for is just as important as the products it produces.
 Like his role models, Lorne sought to build an inclusive corporate culture that balances the personal and the professional.

-Matrox celebrates its 45th anniversary in 2021, and its mission is the same now as it was back in 1976: building exceptional products that solve real-world problems and creating technology that empowers customers to reach their goals.
+Matrox celebrated its 45th anniversary in 2021.
+Its mission is the same now as it was back in 1976: building exceptional products that solve real-world problems and creating technology that empowers customers to reach their goals.

 “After all these years, I still love what I do,” says Lorne.
 “I love the company we’ve built.
 It feels like we’re just getting started.”